-Owning less stuff means having more time for the most important aspects of our lives, and even feeling more comfortable in our own home.
+Owning less stuff means having more time for the most important aspects of our lives.
+It creates more space and ease in our homes.
 As desirable as those results may be, the thought of decluttering a home can be overwhelming with a lifetime of stuff collected in basements and closets.

 It wasn’t until Amy and I found a decluttering method called The Minimalist Game that we started making consistent progress towards getting rid of the clutter in our lives.

 Whether you’re new to minimalism or looking for ways to further your minimalist lifestyle, these methods below are frameworks to help guide you.
 If you prefer video, click play on the video below or click here to watch on YouTube.
 Otherwise, read on!

 Subscribing to Break the Twitch on YouTube for future videos is a great idea!